$100M Grant for the Web fund aims to jump-start a new way to pay online – TechCrunch

 “From our perspective, what the standard is ultimately competing with is proprietary platforms with billions in funding,” Thomas said.

-Long tail content that’s nevertheless important, like investigative journalism or documentaries from and by marginalized communities, is one of the targets for the fund.
+Long-tail content that’s nevertheless important, like investigative journalism or documentaries from and by marginalized communities, is one of the targets for the fund.
 Grants could come in the form of direct funding, or matching subscribers’ contributions.
 There’s no quid pro quo, Thomas said, except for a hard minimum of half the content being released under an open license like Creative Commons — which that organization is likely excited about.

 Right now a subscription-based browser extension that allows easy payments to sites that have implemented the standard is the only way to get in the door.
 Admittedly that’s not a very sexy onboarding experience.
 But part of the fund is intended to juice the development and adoption of the standard much more widely.